WPDevelopers/wp-scheduled-posts/readme.txt

 “SchedulePress Pro is for anyone who regularly publishes a large amount of content.
 That makes it a superb option for content writers, editors, and marketers as well as strategists, blog owners, and community managers.”

 - 🌟 [WP Optimus](https://www.wpoptimus.com/534/schedule-post-wordppress-show-upcoming-articles/)
 “SchedulePress is specially useful for multi-author blogs.
-Even it's useful for single author blog who use the built-in Schedule function of WordPress.”
+It's even useful for single author blogs who use the built-in Schedule function of WordPress.”

 - 🌟 [WP Glossy](https://www.wpglossy.com/schedule-blog-post-wordpress/)
 “SchedulePress is the best extension when it comes to scheduling WordPress posts for the site that has several admins and authors.”